divij-mot/zkpbench/README.md

 Using the ideas defined above, I built a system which proves latencies for DePIN systems without revealing raw RTTs, indices, IPs, or timestamps to any external verifier (and latency information is directly receivable on chain).
-Only the backend sees private data, and the backend can be built of multiple decentralized oracles or examining systems.
+Nearly all data is kept on device, with side data getting sent to the backend, and the backend can be built of multiple decentralized oracles or examining systems.

 Workflow: